Hinds (band): The Prettiest Curse

 The third Hinds studio album, The Prettiest Curse, was released on 5 June 2020 on Mom + Pop Music.
 It was originally scheduled for 3 April 2020, but was delayed because of the 2019-20 coronavirus pandemic.
 It includes more diverse instrumentation than previous albums, as well as singing in Spanish.
-In an interview with The Forty-Five the band explained their decision to change their management for this album: "We were under a lot of pressure from our team, part of our management.
-They started blaming us for venues not selling out.
-Everyone was frustrated and it made us really sad."
 During the pandemic, Hinds recorded a video performance of two songs, "New For You" and "Come Back and Love Me".
-The video was recorded separately at each band members' home and edited together for release through Rolling Stone's website.
+The video was recorded separately at each band members' home and edited together for release through the Rolling Stone website.

 In the recording sessions for The Prettiest Curse, the band also recorded a cover of "Spanish Bombs" by The Clash.
 Explaining why they chose that song, the band said, "As Spaniards, we don’t usually get shout-outs in songs, like New York or London, so the Clash writing a song about our civil war made us feel honored."
 They released the song on 31 July 2020 and performed it on 21 August 2020 during a live stream 68th birthday tribute show to Joe Strummer called "A Song for Joe: Celebrating the Life of Joe Strummer".

 On 21 August 2020, Hinds released a single jointly with Japanese band CHAI called "United Girls Rock'n'Roll Club", which has lyrics in Spanish, Japanese, and English.
 The song was released with a music video.

+Departure of Ade and Amber and fourth studio album Viva Hinds

+On 25 July 2023, Hinds through their social media confirmed in a letter from Ade Martin and Amber Grimbergen that they had quit the band in December 2022.
+As of May 2023, the group had already been performing shows with new touring members Paula Ruiz (bass, backing vocals) and Maria Lázaro (drums).
+Since leaving the group, Martin went on to release her own music under the name Shanghai Baby and Grimbergen began releasing her own solo music in 2025 under the name Amber Grimbo.